wrightedu/EsportsPCs/README.md

 __Interface:__
 - `Select which Steam window appears when the program starts...`: `Library`
-- Uncheck `Notify me about additions or changes to my games...`
+- Uncheck `Notify me about additions or changes to my games...` and `Run steam when my computer starts`

 __Downloads__:
 - Check `Display download rates in bits per second`